 Salesforce's Content Builder is a drag-and-drop content management tool that enables you to collect and use your documents and images at a central location within Marketing Cloud.
 This lets you create visually appealing emails and website landing pages in Salesforce.

-You can also make use of integrations with Google Tag Manager and Google Analytics to report on your marketing ROI.
+You can also make use of Salesforce and GA4 integration and integration with Google Tag Manager to report on your marketing ROI.

 Sales Cloud offers all the features you need to move contacts from lead to customer status.

 From managing accounts, contacts, and opportunities, to sales forecasting (predicting your sales success based on AI) and workflows for sales automation, Salesforce makes it easier for you to handle business — even on your mobile phone.

 Image Source: Salesforce